NessComputing/velocity-guice/README.md

 * Since all templates are bound at Guice module time, there is no dynamic discovery (yet)
 * Uses a different VelocityEngine per template -- not sure of the consequences of this
 * Not terribly configurable (yet)
+* API is not stable (yet) and may change before the first release

 Usage
 -----